thealinamichelle/pe-projects/alina/journal.md

  - Image children will break a div if the div has a max-height set.
  - Use rubberducking before asking questions in stoackoverflow

+#### Highlights:
+ - <?php include ('filename.php') ?> allows for breaking up html code into seperate files for webpages.
+It also makes parts of pages that are ubiquitus throughout a website be editedable from one location.
+This code needs to be placed in the correct location within the document flow.
+ - /*  * / and // both allow for comments within php.

+#### known weakpoints:
+- flex-basis
+- flex-wrap
+- flex-grow
 ---------------------------------------------------------------------------
 ## 11/28/22